qurben/information-retrieval/README.md

 Maybe come up with some more features as this list might not be exhaustive.

 ### Implement _n_-gram based features

+Run `3-Core-IR-ngrams.py` to extract all ngram suffixes from the background data.

 From the paper: